aim2kill/diablo2-runewizard/README.md

 </body>
 ```

-# Development notes

-## VSCode setup

-The package **prettier** is locked at 2.2.1 because of prettier issue [10918](https://github.com/prettier/prettier/issues/10918)

-Likewise **Vetur** extension in VSCode should be locked at 0.33.1, last version to use prettier 2.2.1 (I use _Vue Language Features (Volar)_ which seems to work better with Vue3).

-### Typechecking with JSDoc + TypeScript types

-The project now uses JSDoc + TypeScript types via ambient `.d.ts` files.
-This is mainly an experiment, and also a way to make TypeScript optional.
-You should get correct code completions as well as TypeScript errors in the IDE with VSCode + Volar extension.

-## Customizing the header

-The game version as well as links in the header can be configured in the `.env` file.
-It can also be turned off, for eg. including in an existing layout.

 ## Using localStorage vs cookie

 Runewizard uses **localStorage** (instead of a cookie in the old version) to maintain selected runes: this is so that the app can be built to work completely offline.
 In the case of loading index.html via `file:///` URL, cookies don't work.

 Either way it is a known limitation that if the user clears "Cookie & other site related data" manually in their browser, the user state will be reset.
-For such a small app I felt it's an acceptable tradeoff, as creating a server for that seems overkill.

-## Stylesheets (css, scss)

-Stylesheets are kept in one folder under `src/assets/`.
-This is convenient for me and avoids issues with .scss linting of .vue files in VSCode not working properly (could be a bug with Vetur/Vite or maybe I misconfigured something).

-In order to be able to use Sass and Tailwind together, the ordering of CSS declarations matters (cf. Tailwind imports in the main stylesheet).
-Ideally custom CSS should follow a strict [BEM-like syntax](https://github.com/suitcss/suit/blob/master/doc/naming-conventions.md), to avoid specificity issues.

-## SVG icons

-The icons come from [icones.js](https://icones.js.org/collection/fa-solid).
-Click "Components > Vue" in the bottom bar of that site to get the code for an icon.
-Could use [vite-plugin-icons](https://github.com/antfu/vite-plugin-icons) instead.

 # Thanks

-- @migouelBL for providing required levels data (in the old repository)
+- All credit to fabd for creating this runewizard.
+This is simply a fork from their open-source project.

 # Copyright notices